-- 3.1 The Neighbourhood Plan Working Party has been responsible for the preparation of the Plan and has been supported by a small team of independent consultants.
+- 3.1 The Neighbourhood Plan Working Party was responsible for the preparation of the Plan and was supported by a small team of independent consultants.
 The process began in February 2019, when the Neighbourhood Area was designated by North Norfolk District Council.

-Advice and guidance has also been provided by Officers from North Norfolk District Council. - 3.2 The Plan has been commissioned by Wells-next-the-Sea Town Council.
-Funding for its production has come from a central government Locality grant and the Town Council's own funding.
+Advice and guidance has also been provided by Officers from North Norfolk District Council. - 3.2 The Plan was commissioned by Wells-next-the-Sea Town Council.
+Funding for its production came from a central government Locality grant, and the Town Council's own funding.